-Shiso (Perilla) is a herb (mint family) used in salad, toppings, or garnish in Japanese cooking.
-It has a unique fragrance and flavor loved by the Japanese.
+Both green shiso (Aojiso) and red shiso (Akajiso) are a Japanese herb (mint family) used in salads, fried or grilled dishes, toppings, and garnish.
+They have a unique fragrance and flavor loved by the Japanese.

 What is Shiso?